 - Creating and thinking critically – thinking about problems and problem solving.

 By observing how children learn, we aim to support each child to be an effective and motivated learner.
-This helps us to assess how children develop and to show their progress in a “Learning Journey” which will accompany them as they start school.
+This helps us to assess how children develop and to show their progress in a “Learning Journey” via our on-line Tapestry system.